Instagram Tips & Strategies

 • Use Quick Cuts and Dynamic Scenery.
 Keep your scenes short - ideally 1-3 seconds per clip - to hold attention.
 Splicing together different angles and close-ups keeps the viewer’s eye moving and engaged.

 • Add On-Screen Text and Captions.
-The vast majority of people watch Reels with the sound off.
+The vast majority of people watch Reels with sound off.
 Use on-screen text to guide the story, highlight key points, and ensure your message gets across without sound.
 Make sure the text is clear, well-placed, and easy to read.

 • Remove TikTok Watermarks.
 Instagram knows when you’ve reposted a video from another platform and will suppress its reach.
 Always upload the raw, original video file directly to Instagram.